Islamic design

 A brief geographical and geological background

-Qatar is a small, flat, limestone peninsula.
+The State of Qatar occupies a small, flat, limestone peninsula.
 Resembling an open hand, it stretches north from the Saudi Arabian peninsula into the Persian/Arabian Gulf.
 It contains 11,427 sq.km. within its coastline and borders, and its highest point is a little over 100 metres above mean sea level.
 The only natural resources are the oil and gas found on and off-shore, though pearling was once important to its economy.
+As can be seen in this photograph, the peninsula is protected by relatively shallow reefs.

 Incidentally, the official name of the Gulf is the ‘Persian Gulf’, however, on the Arabian peninsula it is virtually always known as the ‘Arabian Gulf’.
 Here I will attempt to call it either the ‘Gulf’, or the ‘Persian/Arabian Gulf’.
 It will probably make nobody happy.